 The Modern Two-Tone Submariner 16613, 116613 and 126613 – An Overview

 In 1988 the first “modern” non-transitional Submariner Two-Tone was released.
-It came with a black dial and bezel, a blue dial and bezel, and very rarely a Serti-dial with diamonds and sapphires on the hour-markings.
+It came with a black dial and bezel, a blue dial and bezel, and very rarely a Serti-dial with diamonds and sapphires on the hour markings.

 It was in production until 2009 when it was replaced by the maxi-case Submariner reference 116613.
 Just recently, after 11 years in production, the model once again evolved and on September first, 2020 Rolex presented the newest Submariner reference 126613.
 Let us take a deeper look at the evolution of the modern Submariner Two-Tone watches.

 The watch measures 40mm and wears rather small as the classic Submariner was designed.
 The movement has ever since its release in 1988 been the caliber 3135, a workhorse movement with a 48-hour power reserve and robust design built to be shock-resistant.
-During the production line of the Rolex Submariner 16613 the case, but also the dial and bracelet were evolved in different steps.
+During the production line of the Rolex Submariner 16613 the case, but also the dial and bracelet evolved in different steps.

 Submariner 16613LB – Dial luminosity

 When reference 16613 first was introduced the luminous dial and hands were made of tritium.
-Tritium is slightly bit radioactive but far from dangerous when the exposure to it is limited.
+Tritium is slightly more radioactive but far from dangerous when exposure to it is limited.
 However, a problem with tritium is that the half-time time is 12,3 years.
-This means that after approximately 12 years the mass will only glow half as bright as what it originally did.
+This means that after approximately 12 years the mass will only glow half as bright as it originally did.
 And after an additional 12,3 years, it will barely glow at all.
 With this said, the mass will always glow but will fade away and become lighter and lighter the more time passes.

 This was eventually updated in the late 90s to Luminova (C3) which emits green light but has a half-time far longer than tritium, and will therefore never become a problem as it will always glow strongly as it did when it left the factory.
 Not only was the mass of the luminous material changed, but a unique phenomenon of the blue dial is that it could, over time, depending on what climate the watch was worn in, develop a purple dial.

 From a Rolex point of view, this is not good as this means the original look of the watch changes over time, and might therefore not be guaranteed to be contemporary as Rolex always strives for.
-From a collectors point of view, this is great as it offers a unique “error” which is much appreciated in terms of color.
+From a collector’s point of view, this is great as it offers a unique “error” which is much appreciated in terms of color.

 Submariner 16613LB – Oyster Bracelet

 Originally the oyster bracelet had hollow end-links, which gives character to the watch according to some, and a more tool-looking feel, however, when comparing to a new bracelet it is safe to say that the hollow-end links really feel poorly made, even cheap, due to the rattly and light feel and less sturdy build quality.
-The bracelet was also equipped with a flip-lock made from thin steel, which in the early 2000s was upgraded to a more robust solution which also was more secure and less prone to open by accident.
+The bracelet was also equipped with a flip-lock made from thin steel, which in the early 2000s was upgraded to a more robust solution that also was more secure and less prone to open by accident.

 Submariner 16613LB – The Case

-The case was first made with lug-holes, or what some call “Drilled lugs” which gives the watch, according to many, a true tool look, but also a practical benefit as it makes changing the strap or bracelet extremely simple, by simply pushing out the spring bar from the drilled lug.
+The case was first made with lug holes, or what some call “Drilled lugs” which gives the watch, according to many, a true tool look, but also a practical benefit as it makes changing the strap or bracelet extremely simple, by simply pushing out the spring bar from the drilled lug.

-This was removed in the early 2000s and part of the charm of a tool-watch was gone, according to some, while many others enjoyed the new case without any drilled lugs.
+This was removed in the early 2000s and part of the charm of a tool watch was gone, according to some, while many others enjoyed the new case without any drilled lugs.
 It resulted in a more refined look.

 In 2007, a big upgrade was made to the Submariner case, Rolex now introduced the engraved rehaut, or what commonly is known as the text engraved between the glass and the dial “Rolex Rolex Rolex…”.
 This is, now a standard feature for every professional Rolex watch, but it was the first time ever seen on a Submariner.
 This is often the reason why this model, in particular, the Submariner 16613, is discussed whether it is a vintage reference, even though it was first released in 1988, but as the model has undergone several “modern” touches or improvements.